 Micronutrient deficiencies are one of the most common forms of malnutrition globally, and each deficiency carries its own health consequences, from adverse pregnancy outcomes, to blindness, to increased susceptibility to infectious diseases.
 Previous research estimated the amount of micronutrients available to people and consumed by people; this study evaluates whether these intakes meet requirements recommended for human health and looks at the deficiencies specifically facing men and women across their lifespans.

 “Our study is a big step forward,” said co-lead author Chris Free, research professor at UCSB.
-“Not only because it is the first to estimate inadequate micronutrient intakes for 34 age-sex groups in every country in the world, but also because it makes these methods and results easily accessible to researchers and practitioners.”
+“Not only because it is the first to estimate inadequate micronutrient intakes for 34 age-sex groups in nearly every country, but also because it makes these methods and results easily accessible to researchers and practitioners.”

-The researchers used data from the Global Dietary Database, the World Bank, and dietary recall surveys in 31 countries to compare nutritional requirements with nutritional intake among 218 countries’ populations.
+The researchers used data from the Global Dietary Database, the World Bank, and dietary recall surveys in 31 countries to compare nutritional requirements with nutritional intake among 185 countries’ populations.
 (They have made this data, as well as code to analyze it, freely available.)
 Populations were divided between males and females in 17 age groups: zero to 80 in five-year groups and an 80+ years old group.
 Fifteen vitamins and minerals were studied: calcium, iodine, iron, riboflavin, folate, zinc, magnesium, selenium, thiamin, niacin, and vitamins E, C, B6, A, and B12.